wu-hongjun/Hackintosh-Thinkpad-P50/README.md

 # Hackintosh Configuration for Lenovo Thinkpad P50
-> "I think you guys should study more and do more research." ———— The man who changed China.
+> "I think you guys should study more and do more research." ———— Him.

 <img align="right" src="https://github.com/Errrneist/Hackintosh-Thinkpad-P50/blob/master/img/monterey.png" alt="Critter" width="250">